 - GM Financial

-Under the Automotive business segment, it’s further divided into smaller segments such as GMNA, GMI and GM Corporate which are shown in the list above.
+Under the automotive subsidiary, it’s further divided into smaller segments, including GMNA, GMI and GM Corporate.

-In this article, we will briefly talk about each GM’s business segment in terms of what it does and its respective revenue as well as profitability.
+In this article, we will briefly walk through each GM’s business segment to find out what they do, their revenues, margins and profitability.

-Take note that GM Corporate sales in 2019 was negligible and is thus, not included in the following discussion.
+Take note that GM Corporate’s sales in fiscal 2020 were negligible and are thus, not included in the following discussion.